This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

-Seafood Cioppino Stew is an easy, elegant, one-pot dream come true.
-It’s chock full of seafood and flavor, low in calories and easier to make than you could possibly imagine
+Italian Seafood Soup or Cioppino is an elegant, one-pot dream come true.
+It's chock full of seafood and flavor, low calorie, low-carb and easier to make than you could possibly imagine!

 There are several keys to making this seafood cioppino stew spectacular (and conversely, not the creation it should be.)

 - Allow the vegetables and spices to simmer and meld together for a full 30 minutes.
-I’ve shortened this step when making Hearty Vegetable Soup…and I was disappointed.
-Since pricey seafood is involved, don’t make that mistake.
+I've shortened this step when making Homemade Vegetable Soup...and I am always disappointed.
+Since pricey seafood is involved, don't make that mistake.

-- Don’t overcook the seafood and allow it to become tough and rubbery.
-It’s added at the end to achieve perfection.
-The shrimp should just turn pink, the scallops no longer opaque and the clams and mussels should be open.
-Resist the temptation to go a bit longer “just to be sure.”
+- Don't overcook the seafood and allow it to become tough and rubbery.
+It's added at the end to achieve perfection.
+The shrimp should just turn pink, the scallops no longer opaque and the shells of the mollusks should be open.
+Resist the temptation to go a bit longer "just to be sure."

-- 32 ounces of broth (low-salt chicken or vegetable)
+- 32 ounces broth low-salt chicken or vegetable

 - ¾ cup white wine